 A Word of Love and Appreciation to New CW Operators

 Firstly let me say THANK YOU for being interested in CW!
 It truly is a joy and you do not have to be a high speed operator nor have years of experience to enjoy and love it and benefit from it.
-I know a great many who have within months of going on air, already become Quality True Telegraphists, and soon we’ll have a QTT Award to reinforce that it isn’t about how much you know or what speed you can send or which keys you use, it’s quality over quantity.
+I know a great many who have within months of going on air, already become Quality True Telegraphists, and soon we hope to have a QTT Award to reinforce that it isn’t about how much you know or what speed you can send or which keys you use, it’s Quality over Quantity.

-It must be truly daunting in today’s world, to come into an ancient art such as radiotelegraphy and be overwhelmed with endless numbers of experts, Apps, publications, contradictory information, over complication and so on!
+It must be truly daunting in today’s world, to come into an ancient art such as the human A1A-mode radiotelegraphy and be overwhelmed with endless numbers of experts, Apps, publications, contradictory information, over complication and so on!
 So, let’s break this down a little…

 2: Sending CW, do not close yourself off by starting on the Ferrari and discovering the health benefits of the bicycle when you’ve already got one foot in the grave.
 Start sending with a straight key, learn sending on it, and have a mentor check your sending from time to time otherwise bad habits will likely be hard to correct later.
 Later you can progress to a cootie, bug and paddle.
 It’s life that one should start with the elementary tools to appreciate and be able to use them all later.